20 Fantastic Places to Visit in Croatia - By a Local

 With so many potential places to visit and countless outdoors activities to partake in, choosing what to do and where to go can be outright overwhelming, especially for a first visit.

-So if you could use some personalized help figuring out your plan, consider scheduling a Croatia travel consultation with me!
+So if you could use some personalized help figuring out your plan, schedule a Croatia travel consultation with me!

 These are one-hour Zoom calls where we can chat about the trip you’re planning and I’ll share my tips and advice, answer your travel questions, and help you perfect your itinerary.